LucipherDev/ComfyUI-TangoFlux/README.md

 ## Usage

-**If you installed from the ComfyUI-Manager, all the necessary models should be automatically downloaded into the `models/tangoflux` and `models/text_encoders` folders.**
+**All the necessary models should be automatically downloaded when the TangoFluxLoader node is used for the first time.**

-**Otherwise they will be automatically downloaded when the TangoFluxLoader node is used for the first time.**
+**Models can also be downloaded using the `install.py` script**

 **Manual Download:**
 - Download TangoFlux from [here](https://huggingface.co/declare-lab/TangoFlux/tree/main) and put everything in `models/tangoflux` (make sure to include the config files)